alexdlaird/amazon-orders/docs/troubleshooting.rst

 Captcha Blocking Login
 ----------------------

-While ``amazon-orders`` can auto-solve some Captchas, others are opened so the user can input the solution manually, and still other—like `Amazon's puzzle-based WAF Captchas <https://docs.aws.amazon.com/waf/latest/developerguide/waf-captcha-puzzle-examples.html>`_
-—require JavaScript and can't be solved at all by ``amazon-orders`` and block it from being able to log in (see `issue #45 <https://github.com/alexdlaird/amazon-orders/issues/45>`_ for more details).
+Captchas like `Amazon's puzzle-based WAF Captchas <https://docs.aws.amazon.com/waf/latest/developerguide/waf-captcha-puzzle-examples.html>`_ require JavaScript and block ``amazon-orders`` from being able to log in (see `issue #45 <https://github.com/alexdlaird/amazon-orders/issues/45>`_ for more details).

 To attempt to fully automate login, you need to minimize how often (if at all) you are presented with Captcha